-PlayStation 5: Everything We Know
+PlayStation 5: Everything you need to know

-Confirmed: PlayStation 5 specs
+PlayStation 5 specs

 |CPU||3.5GHz custom Zen 2|